pschafran/purc/README.md

 ```

 If you get an error message like "ERROR: Cython is not installed", install/update [Cython](http://docs.cython.org/src/quickstart/install.html) and try again.

+### Troubleshooting ###
+If PURC crashes or fails to produce results, in my experience the \#1 cause is forgetting to activate the conda environment!
+Occasionally conda seems to get 'confused' and restarting the environment can fix dependency issues.
+Run `conda activate base && conda activate purc`.
+If errors still persist, please contact [Peter](mailto:ps997@cornell.edu) or submit an issue here.

+### To do ###
+* Clean up handling of temp files (move to tmp dir, remove when finished running)
+* Illumina support

 ### Known Bugs ###
 * Inconsistent number of sequences reported during barcode removal (does not always equal total number of sequences)